 - Place pork shoulder in a large pot and add enough apple cider to cover.

 - Combine brown sugar, chili powder, paprika, onion powder, and garlic powder in a bowl.
+Set aside for later use.

 - Cover pot and refrigerate for 12 hours.

-- Prepare smoker to about 220 degrees F (99 degrees C).
+- Prepare the smoker to about 220 degrees F (99 degrees C).
 Add enough wood chips to smoker.

 - Spread rub over pork shoulder.
 Transfer pork to the center of smoker.